 Travel to Suriname and venture deep into the Suriname jungle.
-Meet snakes, spiders, piranhas and learn about the Suriname indigenous communities.
-Visiting Palumeu was a highlight of our travel in Suriname.
-Here’s what happened on our jungle adventure and how you can do it yourself if you are thinking of travelling to the far flung country that is Suriname.
+Visiting a rural Amazon community is an unmissable thing to do in Suriname.
+Meet monkeys, toucans, snakes, piranhas and learn about the Suriname indigenous communities.
+Our trip to Palumeu was a highlight of our travel in Suriname.
+Here’s what happened on our rural amazon jungle adventure.
+And how you can do it yourself if you are thinking of travelling to the far flung country that is Suriname.

 Well, surprisingly not many non-Surinamese or non-Dutch people actually know where it is!
 Suriname is a South American country and as an ex-Dutch colony they largely speak Dutch.

-It’s a delightful melting pot of cultures.
-With multiple indigenous populations, the Afro-Surinamese, the Indian Surinamese, Dutch influence, Chinese Surinamese, Lebanese, Brazilian and also a Javanese population too, all combining to create a pretty unique place!
+Suriname is a delightful melting pot of cultures.
+With multiple indigenous populations, the Afro-Surinamese, the Indian Surinamese, Dutch influence, Chinese Surinamese, Lebanese, Brazilian and also a Javanese population too.
+All combining to create a pretty unique place!
 Visiting this diverse country makes for the most exciting super market experience you could possibly imagine, you can get anything and everything.

 Palumeu is literally in the middle of nowhere.
 It takes 12 days to get there by boat or you have to fly.
 We hopped on a teeny weeny plane and flew over miles and miles of rainforest.

 With deforestation happening at such a high rate this side of world (20% of the Amazon has already been lost and it is the biggest deforestation front in the world), it was emotional just to see this much rainforest stretching out to the horizon.
 It was beautiful and I’ve never seen anything like it.